medic/cht-docs/content/en/apps/reference/translations.md

 Given that CHT apps are used around the world, the Core Framework was designed with localization in mind.
 The Core Framework itself is available in English, French, Hindi, Nepali, Spanish, Swahili, and Indonesian.
 In the `app_settings.json` file the default language for the application is set by the `locale` property, along with a separate default language for outgoing messages that are sent via SMS with the `locale_outgoing` property.
-Additionally, languages can be enabled and disabled through the `languages` property which contains an array of objects.
+Additionally, languages available to the user can be enabled and disabled through the `languages` property which contains an array of objects.
 These objects should contain the `locale` and `enabled` properties representing respectively the 2 or 3 letter language code and whether that language should be enabled.

 {{% alert title="Note" color="info" %}}